EternityForest/AnyoneCanDoIt/MathELI5.md

 Most kinds of nonlinear functions (Like vaccum tube distortion!) will add new frequencies not in the input.
 This will sound audibily distorted, and interfere with the operation of various circuits that might be interpreting it.

+Sine waves also have something I don't understand to to with circles and trigonometry.

 ### Sampling